 By clicking on the room name button in your room, you can select the microphone or camera that you'd like to use for your meeting under the Device tab.
-However, in some cases Whereby won't detect a camera or microphone, or the device selection won't save as demonstrated in the image below.
+However, in some cases Whereby won't detect a camera or microphone, the devices could be blocked, or the device selection won't save, as demonstrated in the image below.
 In these cases, there are a few things you can do to get everything working again!

 The first thing to check on is if your browser is up to date.
 We support the two most recent versions of our supported browsers, so double check that there isn't an update for the one you're using!
 There are links below that walk you through updating your browser if you don't know how to:

 - Google Chrome

 - Microsoft Edge - This browser is updated automatically when you update Windows

 When Whereby first asks permission to access your camera and microphone, you may have chosen "Block" instead of "Allow" by mistake.